What are the differences between Non-Editable and Editable languages in Transcy?

 Need help setting up your chosen language type?
 Check out these helpful resources:

-How to set up Shopify Market and make it work with Transcy
+- How to make Shopify Markets work with Transcy

 If you need further assistance, please contact us via live chat or email us at support@transcy.io.